Automating-GIS-processes/csc-notebook-dockerfile/README.md

 Navigate to ‘Manage workspaces’, then choose the newly created workspace in the left pane.

-- On the right side, open the ’Applications’ tab and click ’Application wizard’.
+- On the right side, open the ’Applications’ tab and click ’+ Application’.
+- Choose *any* of the available *template*s (we are using our custom, image, anyways).
+I chose ‘Example’.
+- Enter the resulting *container image* path and tag from step 2 (it should look something like `docker-registry.rahti.csc.fi/autogis/autogis2022:v2022.1`)
-- Enter a name and description (in 2022, I used the same values as for the workspace, see table above).
+- Enter a *name* and *description* (in 2022, I used the same values as for the workspace, see table above).
+Fiddle with the tags if you feel like it.
-- Then, select *Jupter Lab* as the interface, `

-TODO
+- Then, select ’Lab’ as the *jupyter interface*, a *session lifetime* appropriate for the course, and as much *memory* as you can per student (this can be increased upon request, if, e.g., accessibility calculations or other RAM-intensive analyses are carried out)
+- Enable *Shared folder*s and *User work folder*s.